 Why Amazon Web Services

-Today, the company uses a combination of Amazon Web Services and rPath technology to create, host and manage customer instances as Amazon Machine Images on Amazon EC2.
-Techout.com also uses Amazon S3 to store individual, detailed probe results as *.xml files and Amazon SQS to support its alerting functionality.
+Today, the company uses a combination of Amazon Web Services and rPath technology to create, host and manage customer instances as Amazon Machine Images (AMI) on Amazon Elastic Compute Cloud (Amazon EC2).
+Techout.com also uses Amazon Simple Storage Service (Amazon S3) to store individual, detailed probe results as *.xml files and Amazon Simple Queue Service (Amazon SQS) to support its alerting functionality.

-“Amazon Web Services has become a key delivery component of the Techout.com Global Web Monitoring framework,” according to Chief Technical Officer John D’Esposito. “rPath enables us to deliver consistent and robust virtual and physical instances of our core technology for both web-based and private network deployments.
+“Amazon Web Services has become a key delivery component of the Techout.com Global Web Monitoring framework,” says Chief Technical Officer John D’Esposito. “rPath enables us to deliver consistent and robust virtual and physical instances of our core technology for both web-based and private network deployments.
 Amazon EC2 empowers us to horizontally scale virtual monitoring instances with speed and at low cost whenever and wherever they’re needed around the world.
 The combined AWS and rPath solution enables us to reduce costs and improve development and delivery cycles by deploying and testing new images at will.
 We can implement fixes and features more quickly and with more confidence.”

-In the near future Techout.com will embrace Amazon SimpleDB to take over data storage that does not require a traditional RDBMS system.
-Additionally, the company plans to leverage the newly announced Content Delivery Service to deliver unsecured content.
+Techout.com plans to begin using Amazon SimpleDB to take over data storage that does not require a traditional RDBMS system.
+The company also plans to leverage the newly announced Content Delivery Service to deliver unsecured content.